The Bounding Billow: Importance of soldier newspapers

 Berkley argues that since the paper’s audience includes the ‘folks at home,’ the paper is serving to spread the domestic boundaries of America beyond its shores.
 Berkley argues that the Bounding Billow shows “soldiers’ growing consciousness of the role of newspapers in mediating and imagining their community.”

-In The Anarchy of Empire in the Making of U.S. Culture, Amy Kaplan notes that the Spanish–American War was preceded by rapid U.S. expansion and imperialism under the Doctrine of Manifest Destiny Manifest destiny.
+In The Anarchy of Empire in the Making of U.S. Culture, Amy Kaplan notes that the Spanish–American War was preceded by rapid U.S. expansion and imperialism under the Doctrine of Manifest destiny.

-Kaplan argues that a period of “Manifest Domesticity” followed the rapid U.S. expansion after the Spanish–American War, including acquisition of many Spanish territories, including Puerto Rico and the Philippines, saying “the notions of the domestic and the foreign mutually constitute one another in an imperial context.”
+Kaplan argues that a period of “Manifest Domesticity” followed the rapid U.S. expansion after the Spanish–American War, including the acquisition of many Spanish territories, including Puerto Rico and the Philippines, saying “the notions of the domestic and the foreign mutually constitute one another in an imperial context.”

 Kaplan goes on to say “’Manifest Domesticity’ turns an imperial nation into a home by producing and colonizing specters of the foreign that lurk inside and outside ever-shifting borders.”

 The Bounding Billow played a key role in the imperialist discourse related to the Spanish–American War.

 The paper itself published maps showing American expansion by “rearrang[ing] global relationships through the agency of print.”

 The Bounding Billow also wrote letters to and received letters from a number of other papers, both foreign and domestic, including an American high school paper, the Butte High School Leader, and the Hong Kong Telegraph.
 Berkley cites this variety of relationships as indicative of shifting imperial and national identities.

 Final issue

-The final issue of the Bounding Billow was published for November–December 1898.
+The final issue of the Bounding Billow was published in November–December 1898.
 At that time, the ship was nearing the end of its duties, and the men aboard were becoming increasingly “restless.”
 In January 1899, the ship was transferred to ‘command-and-control’ duty, until it set sail to leave the Pacific in May of that year.

 By the end of 1898, Young, the editor of the paper, began to take on other interests, such as publishing his own book about his experience in the war.
 No further issues of the paper were published.